“Manistendom, Lands of the Manians”

 The city of Royal Landing and the lands surrounding it is the Capital Region.
 Crown Lands also exist outside the Capital Region.
 The monarch directly administers both and they include:

-• Vassals are required to refer a quota of criminals to the Royal Courts each year to be tried and punished, thus fulfilling this mandate
+Vassals are required to deliver a quota of criminals to the Royal Courts each year.

 The King’s Court

-1. The Outer Court (any nobles commanded to assemble and meet with the king in a given time and place)
+(any nobles commanded to assemble and meet with the king in a given time and place.
+Is the duty of all nobles to attend when called upon)

 • The spouse is the most important member and depending on the time she had more or less power and involvement in governance.